Leszek Włodzimierz Biały

-Leszek Włodzimierz Biały (born 28 March 1954 in Bydgoszcz) is a Polish writer, translator, and diplomat; since 2017 serving as an ambassador to Panama.
+Leszek Włodzimierz Biały (born 28 March 1954 in Bydgoszcz) is a Polish writer, translator, and diplomat; between 2017 and 2023 he was serving as an ambassador to Panama.

 Life

 Education

-Leszek Włodzimierz Biały was born on 28 March 1954 in Bydgoszcz, and grew up in Płock where he finished high school.
+Leszek Włodzimierz Biały was born on 28 March 1954 in Bydgoszcz, and grew up in Płock, where he finished high school.
 Between 1973 and 1980 he studied Hispanism and history of art at the University of Warsaw.
 In 1997 he became a Doctor of Philosophy, defending a thesis on Pedro Calderón de la Barca.

-Apart from native Polish, he speaks English and Spanish languages.
+In addition to native Polish, he speaks English and Spanish languages.

 Career

 After graduating, until 1986, he was a lecturer of art and history of Spain at the University of Warsaw Institute of Iberian and Ibero-American Studies.
 In 1986 he started working for the New Theater in Warsaw as a script translator.
 He was a Solidarity member at that time.

 In 1990 he began his career at the diplomatic service.
 Between 1990 and 1994 he was working at the embassy in Madrid, as a I secretary responsible for cultural and scientific relations.
 Between 1998 and 2003 he was working in Madrid again, this time as a deputy ambassador.
 While working at the MFA in Warsaw, he was in charge of relations with Spanish and Portuguese-speaking countries.

 From 2013 to 2017 he was deputy director of the Polish Institute in Bucharest.
 In August 2017 he was nominated as a Poland ambassador to Panama.
 He presented his credentials to the president Juan Carlos Varela on 24 October 2017.
 He is accredited to Belize, Dominican Republic, El Salvador, Guatemala, Haiti, Honduras, and Nicaragua as well.
+He ended his term on 31 December 2023.